SCECcode/quakeworx_workshop_2025/README.md

 The build script will invoke a conda command to use the environment.yml file to create a conda virtual environment called quakeworx-workshop-env.
 This environment contains all the libraries required to run the exercises.

+If changes to the environment.yml file are made, then the user can run the update.sh script which will update the conda environment using the contents of the environment.yml file.